 This walk is an opportunity to get out into the Australian bush while staying close to the nearby town of Peak Hill.
 The Gold Mine Experience provides glimpses into mining history in the area, and there are spectacular views of the open cut pits.
-Mining began in 1880s, then stalled for a number years before starting up again.
-The open cut mine only ceased production in 2006.

 Length: Gold Mine Discovery Trail is 1.3km; Peak Hill Bush Walk Trail is 1.8km.

 Type of path: Gravel, plus a section of boardwalk.
 It is a bush walk, so wear appropriate shoes.

 Nearest public toilets: Located near the entrance.

 Take care: Ensure you carry water with you.